-The Nokia 2110 was a key device in the history of 2G GSM technology and an important handset in Nokia’s history.
+The Nokia 2110 was a pivotal device in the history of 2G GSM technology and a significant handset in Nokia’s history.

-It was designed by Frank Nuovo and when it was first shown to the head of Nokia’s Mobile Phone division, Pekka Ala-Pietila, he is reported as having to think long and hard about whether such as “radical and innovative” device would sell.
+Frank Nuovo designed it, and when it was first shown to the head of Nokia’s Mobile Phone division, Pekka Ala-Pietila, he reportedly had to think long and hard about whether such a “radical and innovative” device would sell.

-The company’s original sales goal for the device was 400,000 units; it eventually went on to sell over 20 million units with numerous variants of the device being offered.
+The company’s original sales goal for the device was 400,000 units; it eventually sold over 20 million units, with numerous variants of the device being offered.

-This variant, the original Nokia 2110, featured an antenna design which proved notoriously fragile, frequently snapping off.
-The design was evolved on its successor, the 2110i, offering a protruding antenna to overcome this problem.
+This variant, the original Nokia 2110, featured an antenna design that proved notoriously fragile, frequently snapping off.
+The design was improved on its successor, the 2110i, which offered a protruding antenna to overcome this problem.

-The 2110 is noteworthy as it was the first Nokia phone to feature the iconic Nokia ringtone which was based on the “Gran Vals” guitar music written by Spanish musician Francisco Tarrega in 1902.
-Nokia executive Anssi Vanjoki is credited with suggesting this music be used as a ringtone.
+The 2110 is noteworthy as it was the first Nokia phone to feature the iconic Nokia ringtone, which was based on the “Gran Vals” guitar music written by Spanish musician Francisco Tarrega in 1902.
+Nokia executive Anssi Vanjoki is credited with suggesting that this music be used as a ringtone.
 It was offered on the Nokia 2110 in the ringtone menu labelled as “Type 7”.
+It is also considered to be the first mobile phone to have a built-in alarm clock, however we have not been able to confirm this.

 From a technical perspective, the Nokia 2110 was a breakthrough product as it was able to receive text messages.
 Following a software update it could also support “mobile-originated” text messages and the device was widely used in the early testing of the SMS text message service.